4.9-Stars

 Installing Ceiling Fan Sydney

 Running a single ceiling fan might not seem too costly, especially on low or medium speed.
-However, in many homes, there are several fans, often one in each room, that operate on high speed for over eight hours a day in summer.
+However, in many homes, several fans, often one in each room, operate on high speed for over eight hours a day in summer.

 In these cases, you can expect a rise in your running costs and electricity bills, highlighting the need for energy efficiency.
 So, choosing a ceiling fan with low running costs is key.
 Opting for a high-speed fan that uses about 60 to 100 watts could cost you approximately $42 annually.